 Ideally, you should provide a lot of dry and clean straw in an alpaca’s living space.
 Alpacas like to use straw as bedding, and it’s important to give them extra bedding material in much colder weather.
 You must remove and replace all wet and soiled straw to prevent serious health risks to alpacas.
-Unlike some other farmed animals, alpacas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
+Unlike some other A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies., alpacas tend to designate specific spots to use as a bathroom, which can make cleaning easier.
 There are products you can spread on wet areas such as hydrated lime alternatives like Sweet PDZ or Stall Dry to keep the living space free of moisture.
 If you cannot provide straw, you can use other clean and replaceable materials such as wood shavings, but alpacas do tend to enjoy rolling in wood shavings and wood chips, and these materials will stick around for quite a while in their coats!
 If it’s your only option, you can provide a thick layer of (naturally-sourced only) sand, but it’s important to keep this material clean and dry as much as you can.
 Exhaust fans with locking shutters are very effective at keeping barns well-ventilated and dry.

 An alpaca’s indoor living space needs to be waterproof and free of drafts, in both warm and cold conditions.
 Sustained high heat (especially combined with high humidity) can lead to exhaustion, dehydration, and other dangerous side effects in alpacas.
 Therefore, you need to make sure that they can stay cool in the summer with ample access to clean water.
 If it gets too hot for them to be comfortable, you can shear the alpaca, use water misting fans, hose off the alpaca, or provide a pond or kiddie pool, but you have to make absolutely sure you aren’t getting their indoor living space too wet.
 Even basic circulating fans can be kept on automatic thermometers to keep residents comfortable, but you must ensure that all cables are safely secured!